 Paul Bloomfield, runner

-BAck To RUnning After Pregnancy
+running inspiration: coming BAck After Pregnancy

 When I got pregnant in 2017, and gave birth that October, I was afraid I wouldn’t be able to get back into training and, above all, back to my previous form.